huggingface/text-embeddings-inference/docs/source/en/tei_cloud_run.md

 The command needs you to specify the following parameters:

 - `--image`: The container image URI to deploy.
-- `--args`: The arguments to pass to the container entrypoint, being `text-embedding-launcher` for the Hugging Face DLC for TEI.
-Read more about the supported arguments in [Text-generation-launcher arguments](https://huggingface.co/docs/text-generation-inference/en/basic_tutorials/launcher).
+- `--args`: The arguments to pass to the container entrypoint, being `text-embeddings-inference` for the Hugging Face DLC for TEI.
+Read more about the supported arguments [here](cli_arguments).
-  - `--model-id`: The model ID to use, in this case, [`hugging-quants/gemma-2-9b-it-AWQ-INT4`](https://huggingface.co/hugging-quants/gemma-2-9b-it-AWQ-INT4).
+  - `--model-id`: The model ID to use, in this case, [`ibm-granite/granite-embedding-278m-multilingual`](https://huggingface.co/ibm-granite/granite-embedding-278m-multilingual).
-  - `--quantize`: The quantization method to use, in this case, `awq`.
+  - `--quantize`: The quantization method to use.
 If not specified, it will be retrieved from the `quantization_config->quant_method` in the `config.json` file.
   - `--max-concurrent-requests`: The maximum amount of concurrent requests for this particular deployment.
 Having a low limit will refuse clients requests instead of having them wait for too long and is usually good to handle back pressure correctly.
 Set to 64, but default is 128.
 - `--port`: The port the container listens to.
 - `--cpu` and `--memory`: The number of CPUs and amount of memory to allocate to the container.
 Needs to be set to 4 and 16Gi (16 GiB), respectively; as that's the minimum requirement for using the GPU.
 - `--no-cpu-throttling`: Disables CPU throttling, which is required for using the GPU.
 - `--gpu` and `--gpu-type`: The number of GPUs and the GPU type to use.
 Needs to be set to 1 and `nvidia-l4`, respectively; as at the time of writing this tutorial, those are the only available options as Cloud Run on GPUs.
 - `--max-instances`: The maximum number of instances to run, set to 3, but default maximum value is 7.
 Alternatively, one could set it to 1 too, but that could eventually lead to downtime during infrastructure migrations, so anything above 1 is recommended.
 - `--concurrency`: the maximum number of concurrent requests per instance, set to 64.
-The value is not arbitrary, but determined after running and evaluating the results of [`text-generation-benchmark`](https://github.com/huggingface/text-generation-inference/tree/main/benchmark), as the most optimal balance between throughput and latency; where the current default for TGI being 128 is a bit too much.
-Note that this value is also aligned with the [`--max-concurrent-requests`](https://huggingface.co/docs/text-generation-inference/en/basic_tutorials/launcher#maxconcurrentrequests) argument in TGI.
+Note that this value is also aligned with the [`--max-concurrent-requests`](cli_arguments) argument in TEI.
 - `--region`: The region to deploy the Cloud Run service.
 - `--no-allow-unauthenticated`: Disables unauthenticated access to the service, which is a good practice as adds an authentication layer managed by Google Cloud IAM.